LorranB/LorranB/README.md

 ## About Me

-Designer graduated from **ESDI/UERJ**, I’m an active, sociable, and good-humored person — always tuned into the latest technological trends, with a deep passion for **games, programming, and illustration**.
+Designer graduated from **ESDI/UERJ**, I’m an active, sociable, and good-humored person, always tuned into the latest technological trends, with a deep passion for **games, programming, and illustration**.

 My work spans the entire communication design field, from **branding and marketing** to **web design and creative development**.
 Over the years, I’ve worked with:
 -  **Marketing for the Financial Market**